< Back

 Objectives:

-Nephrosplenic entrapment (NSE) has reported recurrence rates of 8 - 23%, and closure of the nephrosplenic space (NSS) has shown to lower the incidence.
+Nephrosplenic entrapment (NSE) has reported recurrence rates of 8-23%, and closure of the nephrosplenic space (NSS) has been shown to lower the incidence.
 Described techniques for nephrosplenic space closure (NSC) with concurrent entrapment of the left colon at the time of surgery consist of reducing the displaced colon prior to closure.
 A more recent technique without repositioning of the colon was proposed in 2019.
 The aim of this study was to determine long-and short-term outcome and difference in surgical time.

 Methods:

-A retrospective study was performed evaluating the medical records of horse undergoing NSC between 2017-2024.
-The horses were divided into two groups: NSE or non-NSE at time of surgery (control group).
-Surgical time, post-operative complications, short- and long-term outcome were compared.
+A retrospective study was performed to evaluate the medical records of horses undergoing NSC between 2017-2024.
+The horses were divided into two groups: NSE or non-NSE (control group) at the time of surgery.
+Surgical time, post-operative complications, and short- and long-term outcomes were compared.

 Results: